Alessandro Riguccini: Riguccini vs Gogic

-Switch to Professional boxing
+Early boxing career

-After only 13 amateur fights (7W−3L−3D) Riguccini decided to become a professional boxer under manager Conti Cavini and make his professional debut on 27 January 2012.
+After only 13 amateur fights (7−3–3), Riguccini decided to become a professional boxer under manager Conti Cavini and made his professional debut on 27 January 2012.
 He won by unanimous decision against Zoltan Janus Horvat.

 Transfer to Mexico

-After having terminated the contract with the colony of the manager "Conti Cavini" Alessandro moved to Mexico on 22 August 2012 to undertake his new journey of professional boxer, he established in Mexico City where he was represented by the Zanfer Promotions and was coached by Jorge Barrera (brother of Marco Antonio Barrera) at "Barrera Gym" along with others such as Moises Fuentes and Daniel Rosas.
-On 28 September 2012 he made his debut in Mexico beating by knockout in the second round Mexican fighter Eduardo Vargas.
-Then on 27 October he got a lightning victory, knocking down the veteran Mexican Leonardo Resendiz in 1:57 of the first round in his first eighth round match.
-After just 18 days after success against Leonardo Resendiz Riguccini got another win by KO at 1:31 minutes of the second round against Gabriel Lopez in a match scheduled for eight rounds and held at the Ex-Hacienda De Caltengo, Tepeji del Rio, Hidalgo, Mexico.
-On 5 December he again won by KO at 2:21 of the second round against the strong Hugo "El Poeta" Pacheco in a match of eight rounds, at the Municipal Explanada, Tepeji del Rio, Hidalgo, Mexico.
-After only 10 days, on 15 December, he fought again in a test match of four rounds against Orlando "Meteorito" Garcia at the Municipal Auditorium, San Juan Zitlaltepec winning all four rounds by a large margin, getting a unanimous decision.
+After having terminated his contract with Cavini, Alessandro moved to Mexico on 22 August 2012 to continue his boxing career, establishing himself in Mexico City under Zanfer Promotions where he was coached by Jorge Barrera (brother of Marco Antonio Barrera) at "Barrera Gym", along with others such as Moises Fuentes and Daniel Rosas.
+On 28 September 2012, he made his Mexican debut by beating Mexican fighter Eduardo Vargas in the second round.
+Then, on 27 October, he scored a quick first-round knockout against veteran Mexican Leonardo Resendiz, whom he stopped after just 1:57 in what was meant to be his first eight-round bout.
+Just 18 days after his success against Resendiz, Riguccini scored another KO victory against Gabriel Lopez in the second round; this bout was held at the Ex-Hacienda De Caltengo, Tepeji del Rio, Hidalgo.
+On 5 December, he again won by second-round KO against the strong Hugo "El Poeta" Pacheco at the Municipal Explanada in Tepeji del Rio.
+Ten days later, on 15 December, he fought against Orlando "Meteorito" Garcia at the Municipal Auditorium in San Juan Zitlaltepec, winning all four rounds.

 WBC FECARBOX Title

-On 28 December 2012 Alessandro Riguccini after only six professional matches faced the twenty-six-year-old Eugenio "Dinamita" Lopez in a 12-round match for the WBC FECARBOX title in the super featherweight division.
-The fight resolved with a fourth-round KO when Alessandro sent Lopez to the mat with a powerful right uppercut.
+On 28 December 2012, after only six professional matches, Riguccini faced the 26 year-old Eugenio "Dinamita" Lopez in a 12-round match for the WBC FECARBOX title in the super-featherweight division.
+The fight ended with a fourth-round KO after Alessandro sent Lopez to the mat with a powerful right uppercut.

 Future career in Mexico

-On 12 January 2013, Riguccini was in the ring for a test match, knocking down Mexican Mauricio Becerril at 1:13 minutes in the first of the six rounds planned.
+On 12 January 2013, Riguccini knocked out Mauricio Becerril at 1:13 of the first round.
 On 29 January, he got a unanimous decision against the Mexican boxer Tomas Sierra in an 8-round fight at the Auditorio Municipal de Benito Juárez, Tepeji del Rio, Hidalgo.
-Then on 9 February he defeated the Mexican Neftali Perez by KO at 1:15 of the first round (of the 8 planned) at the Expo Feria, Hidalgo.
-On 19 February, he beat by disqualification in the eighth round (of the twelve planned), the young and strong Oscar Arenas who presented with a record of 23 wins (20 by KO) and only 5 losses proving to be a boxer of international level.
+Then, on 9 February, he defeated the Neftali Perez by KO at 1:15 of the first round at the Expo Feria in Hidalgo.
+On 19 February, he won by disqualification in the eighth round (of the twelve planned) against the young and strong Oscar Arenas, who came in with a record of 23 wins (20 by KO) and only 5 losses, raising Riguccini's profile.